what they say

 “latinolife in the Park is fun, free, family-orientated and with minimal impact on our park - practically a model event.
 We hope it returns."
 Clive Carter and Tom Graham, Co-Chairs, The Friends of Finsbury Park

-“a bonafide family day event and the antidote to the Wireless Festival at Finsbury Park" local resident on twitter
+“a bonafide family day event WHERE EVERYONE FEELS AT HOME and the antidote to the Wireless Festival at Finsbury Park" local resident on twitter

 "we were bowled over at how great it was.
 Events of this calibre really contribute to creating a sense of belonging."
 2nq, local community group